datanav/docs/gdpr-platform-configuration.rst

 You configure how often it should be downloaded by editing a "Cron" expression.
-In this example, it will be downloaded every day at midnight and automatically update the GDPR portal setup:
+In this example, it will be downloaded every day at midnight and automatically update the GDPR platform setup:

 ::